plugwise/plugwise-beta/README.md

  [![HA-Core](https://github.com/plugwise/plugwise-beta/workflows/Test%20with%20HA-core/badge.svg)](https://github.com/plugwise/plugwise-beta/actions)
  [![Generic badge](https://img.shields.io/github/v/release/plugwise/plugwise-beta)](https://github.com/plugwise/plugwise-beta)

 A fully asynchronous approach to supporting Plugwise devices.
 This repository is **meant** for use of beta-testing.
+As of March 2021 we include testing against latest `dev` in Home-Assistant Core, the above batches should indicate compatibility and compliance.

 ## New Mar 2021 [0.14.5]
 - Smile/Stretch